 Even though Interstates 10 and 20 are somewhat nearby, the act further states that "disparity in transportation infrastructure investment has been a key contributing factor to the persistent poverty and social ills of this region.
 The lack of adequate east-west Interstate highway access has provided a significant impediment to travel throughout the region, served as a severe obstacle to the attraction of industry and jobs, and has been a detriment to public health and transportation safety."
 The last paragraph of Section 2 of the Act resolves that Interstate 14 should be constructed through the historic Southern Black Belt.

 The bill was introduced in the House of Representatives by six members of Georgia's delegation in late July; the legislation was written by Representative Burns.
 Companion legislation for Interstates 14 and 3 was filed in the Senate by Georgia Democrat Zell Miller and Georgia Republican Saxby Chambliss.1 The bill is assigned the designation H.R.
 4925 and was introduced on July 22, 2004.
-The bill requires the Secretary of Transportation to study the two proposed Interstate routes and present options for construction to Congress by December 31, 2004.
-For more, visit Rep. Burns' official webpage.4
+The bill required the Secretary of Transportation to study the two proposed Interstate routes and present options for construction to Congress by December 31, 2004.4

 SEC.
 1927.
 14TH AMENDMENT HIGHWAY AND 3RD INFANTRY DIVISION HIGHWAY.